Python IaC Fundamentals & Strategy

 Security, Compliance, and Policy as Code

 Infrastructure security requires automated secret injection, strict IAM boundary enforcement, and continuous compliance validation.
 Static analysis tools must intercept resource graphs before deployment to detect misconfigurations and policy violations.
 Runtime drift detection ensures ongoing alignment with organizational security baselines.
-Implement enterprise-grade governance using Security & Compliance Basics.
+See Security & Compliance Basics for implementation patterns.

 Secret Management and Vault Integration

-Never hardcode credentials; instead, reference dynamic secrets from HashiCorp Vault or cloud-native secret managers.
+Never hardcode credentials.
+Reference dynamic secrets from HashiCorp Vault or cloud-native secret managers (AWS Secrets Manager, GCP Secret Manager, Azure Key Vault).
 Configure temporary IAM roles with scoped permissions that expire after deployment completion.
-Rotate secrets automatically using framework-native refresh cycles to maintain continuous access hygiene.
+Rotate secrets automatically using framework-native refresh cycles.

 Automated Policy Enforcement Pipelines

-Integrate pre-commit hooks that execute static analysis against infrastructure definitions using Open Policy Agent.
+Integrate pre-commit hooks that run static analysis against infrastructure definitions using Open Policy Agent (OPA) or Checkov.
 Block pipeline progression when resource configurations violate organizational guardrails.
-Generate compliance reports that map violations directly to source code lines for rapid remediation.
+Generate compliance reports that map violations to source code lines for rapid remediation.

 Compliance Reporting and Drift Detection

 Schedule periodic reconciliation jobs that compare live cloud state against committed infrastructure definitions.
 Alert engineering teams when unauthorized modifications bypass deployment pipelines.
-Archive compliance artifacts to satisfy audit requirements and demonstrate continuous control validation.
+Archive compliance artifacts to satisfy audit requirements.

 # policy_hook.py